pmjones/adr/README.md

 One drawback is that we end up with more classes in the application.
 Not only does each _Action_ go in its own class, each _Responder_ also goes in its own class.

 This drawback may not be so terrible in the longer term.
-Invididual classes may lead cleaner or less-deep inheritance hierachies.
+Individual classes may lead to cleaner or less-deep inheritance hierachies.
 It may also lead to  better testability of the _Action_ separate from the _Responder_.
 These will play themselves out differently in different systems.

 ## Missing Elements